Accumulated Depreciation Journal Entry Meaning

 - Accumulated depreciation is the contra asset account, i.e., an asset account having the credit balance, which adjusts the book value of capital assets.

-- Every year as the entry is passed to record the accumulated depreciation, the balance of the accumulated depreciation account increases, which leads to the decrease in book value of fixed assets of the company until the book value of the asset becomes zero.
+- Every year as the entry is passed on recording the accumulated depreciation, the balance of the accumulated depreciation account increases, which leads to the decrease in the book value of fixed assets of the company until the book value of the asset becomes zero.
 Once the balance of the asset account becomes zero, then further no entry concerning the accumulated depreciation of that asset will be passed as the accumulated depreciation account balance cannot be more than that of the balance of the respective asset account.

 Conclusion